| Gagetown, NB | |

 |

-The present Gagetown Lighthouse is one of several that have been built on this site since 1895; previous towers all succumbed to ice during various spring thaws.
-This historic tower was destroyed by ice in April of 1934.
-The current design with its open supportive stilts has helped the lifespan of this lighthouse.
+The present Gagetown Lighthouse is likely the second tower on this site.
+The original lighthouse was destroyed by ice in April of 1934.
+The current design with its open supportive stilts has helped lengthen the lifespan of this lighthouse.

 The lantern room is still equipped with a Chance Brothers seventh-order drum dioptric, a lens built specifically for use in Canada according to Mr. Kenneth Sutton-Jones, formerly of Chance Brothers Ltd.